Products in double categories, revisited: Introduction

-In \cref{sec:products}, we turn to products in double categories, our primary interest.
+In Section \ref{sec:products}, we turn to products in double categories.
 Of course, products in a double category $\dbl{D}$ can be defined as coproducts in the opposite double category $\dbl{D}^\op$, where $(\dbl{D}^\op)_i = (\dbl{D}_i)^\op$ for each $i=0,1$.
 Yet there is an interesting asymmetry in the main examples that has no counterpart for one-dimensional categories.
-Although they have \emph{strong} coproducts, double categories of spans and of matrices have \emph{lax} products, a situation first noticed by Paré in the double category of relations \cite{pare2009}.
+Key examples of double categories, such as those of spans and of matrices, have \emph{strong} coproducts but \emph{lax} products, a situation first noticed by Paré in the double category of relations \citep{pare2009}.
 Products in these double categories are not entirely lax: products commute with external composition when the adjacent legs of the indexing spans are bijections.
-We isolate this condition as \emph{iso-strong products} in \cref{sec:iso-strong-products} and check that double categories of spans and of matrices have iso-strong products under the expected hypotheses.
+We isolate this condition as \emph{iso-strong products} in Section \ref{sec:iso-strong-products} and check that double categories of spans and of matrices have iso-strong products under the expected hypotheses.

-A less immediate, but very important, consequence of the defining universal property is that double categories with products automatically possess certain restriction (or cartesian) cells.
+A less immediate, but very important, consequence of the defining universal property is that double categories with products automatically possess certain \emph{restriction} cells (also known as \emph{cartesian} cells).
 Namely, they have restrictions along any structure arrow between products, such as projections and diagonals.
-Restrictions, companions, and conjoints in double categories with products are investigated in \cref{sec:restrictions}, culminating in the characterization of double categories with iso-strong finite products as cartesian double categories that have restrictions along structure arrows between products.
+Restrictions, companions, and conjoints in double categories with products are investigated in Section \ref{sec:restrictions}, culminating in the characterization of double categories with iso-strong finite products as cartesian double categories that have restrictions along structure arrows between products.
 We thus obtain inclusions

 and the inclusions are strict.
-The same sequence of inclusions holds for precartesian equipments, double categories with lax finite products, and precartesian double categories.
+The same sequence of inclusions holds for precartesian equipments, double categories with lax finite products, and precartesian double categories, where a \emph{precartesian} double category is like a cartesian double category except that the pseudo double functors comprising the right adjoints are replaced by lax double functors \citep[\S{4.1}]{aleiferi2018}.